Kong/docs.konghq.com/app/1.1.x/configuration.md

 #### admin_error_log

 Path for Admin API request error logs.
-Granularity of these logs is adjusted by the `log_level` directive.
+The granularity of these logs is adjusted by the `log_level` directive.

 Default: `logs/error.log`